Jason Barker: Marx Returns

-Barker is the author of Marx Returns.
+Barker is the author of the novel Marx Returns.
 The story focuses on the life of Karl Marx and his struggle to write his major work on political economy, Capital.
 Philosopher Ray Brassier described it as "[c]urious, funny, perplexing, and irreverent".
 According to Nina Power, reviewing the work in the Los Angeles Review of Books, Marx Returns is "an imaginative, uplifting, and sometimes disturbing alternative history".

 Marx Reloaded

-Barker is the writer, director and producer of the 2011 partly animated documentary film Marx Reloaded, which considers the relevance of Marx's ideas in the aftermath of the global economic and financial crisis of 2008—2009.
-The film includes interviews with several distinguished philosophers including Michael Hardt, Antonio Negri, Nina Power, Jacques Rancière, John N. Gray, Alberto Toscano, Peter Sloterdijk and Slavoj Žižek.
+Barker is the writer, director and producer of the 2011 partly animated documentary film Marx Reloaded, which considers the relevance of Marx's ideas after the 2008 financial crisis.
+The film includes interviews with several distinguished philosophers including Michael Hardt, Antonio Negri, Jacques Ranciere, Nina Power, John N. Gray, Alberto Toscano, Peter Sloterdijk and Slavoj Žižek.

 The London Evening Standard cited the film alongside the 2012 re-edition of The Communist Manifesto and Owen Jones' best-selling book Chavs: The Demonization of the Working Class as evidence of a resurgence of left-wing ideas.

 British philosopher Simon Critchley has described Marx Reloaded as "a great introduction to Marx for a new generation" while German political scientist Herfried Münkler has called it "the type of film that Marx himself would have approved of".